doubledherin/lede_character/README.md

 ## Overview

-This project combines news aggregation with AI-powered narrative analysis to:
+This project combines news aggregation with AI-powered narrative analysis to create immersive, audio-driven interactive fiction based on real news events.

+### Current Implementation:

 1. Fetch recent news articles about autocracy, fascism, and antidemocratic movements
-2. Analyze which articles would make compelling interactive fiction
+2. Analyze which articles would make compelling interactive fiction using OpenAI's GPT-4
 3. Store accepted articles in a SQLite database with analysis run tracking
 4. Generate detailed, branching choose-your-own-adventure narratives based on real news events

+### Planned Features:

-To come: 5.
-Store the narratives in a NoSQL DB 6.
-Provide a user-facing prompt for selecting a story to play 7.
-Use ElevenLabs APIs to generate voices and sound effects for the narratives.
+5. **Audio Integration**: Use ElevenLabs APIs to generate professional voice narration and sound effects
-More details to come.
+6. **Interactive Playback**: Command-line and web interfaces for users to experience the stories
+7. **Session Management**: Track user progress, choices, and story completion
+8. **Cost Optimization**: Smart caching and cost tracking for API usage

+The end goal is a fully immersive audio experience where users can select from curated news-based narratives, make choices at decision points, and experience branching storylines with professional voice acting and atmospheric sound design.

-## Features
+## Current Features

 - **Smart Incremental Fetching**: Only fetches articles newer than the last analysis run
 - **AI Analysis**: Uses OpenAI's GPT-4 to evaluate narrative potential and filter articles